ljbkusters/python-wigner-distribution/README.md

 + matplotlib

 Matplotlib is, probably as expected, only required for visualization purposes used in some of the tests.
 This repository is coded for Python3, Python2 support is not guaranteed.

+To install this module, clone this repository, open a terminal and go to the root directory of this repository.
+Then run `pip install .` or `pip install -e .` for development.

 # Tests